Several constructions of optimal LCD codes over small finite fields: Abstract

 \section{Abstract}

-Linear complementary dual (LCD) codes are linear codes which intersect their dual codes trivially, which have been of interest and extensively studied due to its wide applications.
-In this paper, we give some methods for constructing LCD codes over small fields by modifying some known methods.
-We show that all odd-like binary LCD codes, ternary LCD codes and quaternary Hermitian LCD codes can be constructed by the modified methods.
-Using these methods, we construct a lot of optimal binary LCD codes, ternary LCD codes and quaternary Hermitian LCD codes, which improve the known lower bounds on the largest minimum weights.
-Furthermore, we give two counterexamples to show that the conjecture proposed by Bouyuklieva (Des.
+Linear complementary dual (LCD) codes are linear codes which intersect their dual codes trivially, which have been of interest and extensively studied due to their practical applications in computational complexity and information protection.
+In this paper, we give some methods for constructing LCD codes over small finite fields by modifying some typical methods for constructing linear codes.
+We show that all odd-like binary LCD codes, ternary LCD codes and quaternary Hermitian LCD codes can be constructed using the modified methods.
+Our results improve the known lower bounds on the largest minimum distances of LCD codes.
+Furthermore, we give two counterexamples to disprove the conjecture proposed by Bouyuklieva (Des.
 Codes Cryptogr.
-89(11): 2445-2461, 2021) is invalid.
+89(11): 2445-2461, 2021).

 {\bf Keywords:} Binary LCD codes, ternary LCD codes, quaternary Hermitian LCD codes\\ {\bf Mathematics Subject Classification} 94B05 15B05 12E10